 - Coffee and tea brew settings: Not only does this Ninja specialty coffee maker brew coffee or tea, but it also has a dedicated brew basket specifically designed for coffee and another specifically designed for tea!
 This keeps your tea tasting like tea and your coffee like coffee.
 Also you can brew either with tea leaves or tea bags.

 - Cold brew option: Cold brew coffee is the new trendy way to drink coffee, and the Ninja Hot and Cold allows you to brew up a batch of it in less than 10 minutes by using a low, accelerated temperature.
 You can get that rich, slightly-sweet brew a lot faster than the usual overnight cold brewing method.
+Then top it off with some sweet cream cold foam if you’re feeling adventurous!

 - Iced Coffee: You can brew coffee or tea over ice at double strength.
 If you’re into making iced coffee, this ensures you preserve a richly brewed taste and keeps your drink from tasting watered down.